If you run or play sport the chances are you may have tweaked or pulled your calf.

 In the early stages symptoms will guide the intensity, load and volume that you can do.
 As you progress and symptoms of pain resolve this factor hopefully becomes an non issue.

-It is likely that the calf needs to be “supported” by better strength in the lower limb muscles as well as the local muscles in this complex.
+The calf needs to be “supported” by better strength in the lower limb muscles as well as the local muscles in this complex.
+It also needs to be able to tolerate forces other than those directly forwards.
+At this point it is good to introduce exercises for the lower body that prepare you for higher level function.

 Getting the spring back in your step after a calf muscle tear